-The concept of open banking is one big catalyst for the banking business to achieve the digital transformation.
+The concept of open banking is one big catalyst for the banking business to achieve the the digital transformation.
 The Banks which can implement the open banking system, allows the third-party providers to access the financial information data of the banking customers through the application programming interfaces (APIs).
 It is a collaboration between banks and other players within the banking ecosystem.
 For any consumer, API is an information to be shared between applications with their prior knowledge.
 Primarily the data collected and shared with third party financial institutions are for better services, lifestyle amenities and managing finances.

 The various kinds of data that can be shared are like

 - Product data (info about rates, fees, etc.)

 - Customer data (info about phone number, email and home address, etc.)

 - Account data (info about account details, balances, transactions, etc.)